mbovel/itp-project/extended_abstract.md

   | eq_trans: forall x y z: A, eq axms x y -> eq axms y z -> eq axms x z.
 ```

-To start, we will implement a basic structure for managing equality using functions that will expose the `empty` function for initialization, `union` to add equivalences, and `equiv` to check equivalence.
+To start, we will implement a basic structure for managing equality using functions that will expose the `empty` function for initialization, `union` to add equivalences, and `equiv` to check equivalence of two terms.

 With this structure, the main theorem to prove will be the following: